hollowstrawberry/PolyConverter/readme.md

 # PolyConverter

-This small program will convert Poly Bridge 2 layout files (from the sansbox/workshop) into an easily-editable text format.
+This small program will convert Poly Bridge 2 layout files (from the sandbox/workshop) into an easily-editable text format.

-It should be helpful when you need to merge layouts together, or edit parts of your level that can't normally be edited, such as object depth (Z coordinates).
+It will be helpful if you need to merge layouts together, or edit parts of your level that can't normally be edited, such as object depth (Z coordinate).

 ### How to use